kelu124/echomods/include/probes/define.md

 # apogee
 * code:apogee
 * smalldesc:apogee probe
 * longdesc:An interspec apogee probe.
 Quite a number of pins, nice steel block for the motor and piezo.
 Connectors clean.
+ATL Apogee 800 Ultrasound Transducer Probe 7.5 15 SPA.
+Seems to have 6 rings in the piezo?

 # adrus
 * code:adrus